neuresthetics/neuresthetics/README.md

 Framework for advancing Alzheimer's disease risk prediction through multidimensional DNA analysis.

 💡 **[theory_of_everything_so_far: "collision mathematics"](https://github.com/neuresthetics/TOESF_theory_of_everything_so_far)**
+Today on, learning to do things by trying things you cannot do.
 Tinkering with "seed" like prompting in the axiomatic breakdown and buildup of the laws of nature.

 ---